afroisalreadyinu/real-world-haskell-chapter-10/readme.md

 `secondParse` is `a -> Parse b`, i.e. a factory that produces a `Parser`.

+The `==>` operator is yet another form of the bind function on monads, introduced in later chapters.
+Why yet another syntax is necessary for a topic whose time has not come is a decision best left unexplained.

 Now let's look at the actual parser from the third example that uses the above tools: